Loading

 1. Pick an API

 There are thousands of public APIs available for use.
 You can search directories like GitHub or Google's API Explorer to find ones that interest you.
-If you're looking for a specific API, most sites will list them under Advanced settings or a Developers section, often at the bottom of the site.
+If you're looking for a specific API, most sites will list them under Advanced settings or a Developers section, often at the bottom of the site (like in this example from Spotify).

 Screenshot showing the Developers link on Spotify's website.